Chapter Introduction

 Then I saw another beast coming up out of the earth, and he had two horns like a lamb and spoke like a dragon.
 12 And he exercises all the authority of the first beast in his presence, and causes the earth and those who dwell in it to worship the first beast, whose deadly wound was healed.
 (Rev 13:11)

-The first part of chapter 10 reminds us that God remains sovereign over the earth, in spite of the appearance of hell on earth.
-In addition, this also serves as a reminder as preparation for seeing the beast rise from the sea and another come out of the earth.
+The first part of chapter 10 reminds us that God remains sovereign over all the Earth, in spite of the appearance of hell on Earth.
+This also prepares us for the rise of the Beast.
+With all we’ve seen at this point, we’ve not yet seen the Antichrist.

 Revelation 10:1-4